webqit/oohtml/explainer.md

 #### Error Handling

 Scoped JS features a way to handle *syntax* and *reference* errors that may occur within scoped scripts.
 Normally, these are shown in the console as warnings.
 But they can be silenced by setting a directive on the CHTML META tag.
-Induvidual scripts may also be given a directive, to override whatever the global directive is.
+Individual scripts may also be given a directive, to override whatever the global directive is.

 ```html
 <html>